When LLM Agents Meet Graph Optimization: An Automated Data Quality Improvement Approach: Methods

 \subsection{Evaluation Agent}

-\textbf{Motivation.} The Evaluation Agent serves as the \textit{quality controller} of LAGA.
-Its role is to evaluate the optimized TAG, determine whether the current graph quality is satisfactory, and decide if further optimization iterations are required.
-It acts as the feedback mechanism of the multi-agent, ensuring that the closed-loop optimization converges toward a reliable and usable graph.
+The Evaluation Agent acts as the \textit{quality controller} of LAGA, evaluating the optimized TAG and determining whether further optimization is needed.
+It ensures that the closed-loop optimization converges to a reliable graph.